How to Lose Fat and Build Muscle at the Same Time

 Nutritional Considerations During Intermittent Fasting

-Your body begins using stored glucose for energy leading to loss of water weight along with crucial minerals on fast days.
-Thus it's not only important to replenish them but also to guarantee adequate intake on non-fasting days too.
+When fasting, your body begins using stored glucose for energy, leading to loss of water weight along with crucial minerals on fast days.
+So it's essential to replenish them and guarantee adequate intake on non-fasting days.

 To make sure you're providing value through nutrition, remember: